-These reflections from C. H. Dodd on Paul's theology seem to me to be close to the heart of Wesleyan theology.
-As with justification, what we often call "sanctification" (conformity to the image of Christ) is also by grace through faith.
+These reflections from New Testament scholar C. H. Dodd seem to me to be close to the heart of Wesleyan theology.
+He is reflecting here on the significance of the apostle Paul’s theology of the Christian life.
+Paul teaches that we are justified — set right with God — by faith.
+But, as with justification, what we often call “sanctification” (conformity to the image of Christ) is also by grace through faith.

 Not along this track lies the path of moral progress.